mideind/BinPackage/README.md

 The Python code calls a small C++ library to speed up lookup of word forms in the compressed binary structure into which BÍN has been encoded.
-This means that if a pre-compiled wheel is not available on PyPI for your platform, you may need a set of development tools installed on your machine, before you install BinPackage using `pip`:
+This means that if a pre-compiled Python wheel is not available on PyPI for your platform, you may need a set of development tools installed on your machine, before you install BinPackage using `pip`: